20 candidates have submitted their statements

 In preparation of the College’s rebranding our membership decided on three name options to be voted on during our Special General Meeting in March 2018.
 At that meeting the name Coast Mountain Students’ Union was elected as a suitable new name.
 We will continue to work on the founding principles of NWCCSU, and remember the importance of our victories and the tireless work of our members past and present.

 Your Students' Union!
-The College of New Caledonia Students' Union is the collective voice of students attending the main and regional campuses of the College of New Caledonia (CNC) in the BC Central Interior, and is a founding member (Local 13) of the Canadian Federation of Students, our national student movement.
-Your Students' Union is dedicated to advancing the interests of students and working towards achieving a high quality post-secondary education system that is accessible to all, as well as offering a range of effective services for students, by students.
+The College of New Caledonia Students' Union is the collective voice of students attending Prince George and Quesnel campuses of the College of New Caledonia (CNC) in the BC Central Interior, and is a founding member (Local 4) of the British Columbia Federation of Students, a provincial student movement.
+Your Students' Union is dedicated to advancing the interests of students and working towards achieving a high-quality post-secondary education system that is accessible to all, as well as offering a range of effective services for students, by students.

 Douglas Students' Union